covidestim/cdc-vaccine-data/README.md

 https://covid.cdc.gov/covid-data-tracker/COVIDData/getAjaxData?id=vaccination_county_condensed_data
 ```

-The `.json` returned represents one day of county-level vaccination data -
+The JSON returned represents one day of county-level vaccination data -
 it's not a timeseries.
 For this reason, we scrape it every day, and combine
 all the `.json`'s together to form a timeseries, starting with 2020-04-15 (the
 day we started scraping) and continuing until the present.